From your earliest recollection you remember the church.

 But, they didn’t.

-For all their talk of love, their love was conditioned on being one of them, believing the right things.
+For all their talk of love, their love was conditioned on being one of them, believing the right things, and living a certain way.

-Now, they plead with you to return to Jesus.
+They plead with you to return to Jesus and the church.

 You know their love for you requires you to be like them.

-The church is still where it has always been.
+The church is still where it’s always been.

 The same families are there, loving Jesus and speaking of their great love for others.